 One of the biggest detriments to growing old has been the aging of the skin.
 Nobody wants to endure the look of those dreaded wrinkles as the aging process occurs.
-Because of the effects of many different free radicals that we come in contact with every day, through the air we breath, the food we eat, the water we drink, and the drugs that we are treated with, it has become more evident everyday that aging has begun to take place in people as young as in their 20’s.
+Because of the effects of many different free radicals that we come in contact with every day, through the air we breathe, the food we eat, the water we drink, and the drugs that we are treated with, it has become more evident every day that aging has begun to take place in people as young as in their 20's.

-Everyone wants smooth, wrinkle-free skin but unfortunately it is not just age that fades that youthful look.
+Everyone wants smooth, wrinkle-free skin but unfortunately, it is not just age that fades that youthful look.

 In addition to smoking (which restricts the blood flow to the surface of the skin and contains large amounts of free radicals), acidosis (which causes oxidation of skin cells) excessive exposure to the sun (which causes more free radical damage than anything else), and the effects on our bodies by the exposure to environmental pollutants, chemicals, pesticides, & food preservatives (get the picture yet?), there are three other factors that affect skin aging: